NM2/smartie-doc/index.md

 *   **Active status**: Status of the active side of the probe.
 Clicking on the eye icon, the user is brought to a new window with a full view on the active measurements campaign started on the probe
 *   **Passive status**: Status of the passive side of the probe.
 A click on the eye icon opens the full time based view for the probe

 Clicking on a row in the details view opens a new section showing information regarding the active and passive sides of a probe.
-The passive tab shows the data collected by the probe in a time based format aggregated by application (For more on the time based section, please refer to [Time based](#timebased)), while the active tab displays information regarding the active measurements campaign started on the probe.
+The passive tab shows the data collected by the probe in a time based format aggregated by application (for more info on the section, please refer to [time based](#time-based)), while the active tab displays information regarding the active measurements campaign started on the probe.

 ![home-passive-view](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/home-passive-view.png)